 ☆１ Japanese people believe “a group” is better than ‟an individual”.

 ・ For example, many people prefer “Ekiden (a relay road race)”, better than a marathon where runners run alone.
-So we have the “Tokyo-Hakone ekiden” (200km) for college students on the 2nd and the 3rd days of New Year holidays, and many people watch TV every year.
+So we have the “Tokyo-Hakone ekiden” (200km) for college students on the 2nd and the 3rd days of New Year holidays, and many people love watching TV every year.

 ・ Many people are more impressed by the 400m relay than a personal 100m race of the Olympics.

 ・ I heard a story of a company.
 It decided that a bonus would be given to a person who proposes a new good idea.
 But there was nobody to submit an idea as an individual.
 Because if a person could get a reward, he would be envied by other people.
 So the company decided to allow a group or a section unit to raise an idea and then, a lot of ideas came out one after another.
 They could get a bonus together and enjoy drinking and eating together.
 People don’t like for one person to stand out.

 ☆２ Why groups better？ ― Rice making with groups ―